belenserer/belenserer/README.md

 <h3 align="center">💻 A passionate fullstack developer</h3>

-- 🔭 I’m currently looking my first IT job.
+- 🔭 I’m currently looking new challenges.
 - 💬 Ask me about code, I will like to help or learn whit you!
 - 📫 How to reach me: belenserer.bs@gmail.com
 <h3 align="left">Connect with me:</h3>